Jiuxiang Limestone Caves, 47 km from the seat of Yiliang County, includes 66 caves in an area of 30 square km.

 Covering an area of 2778 square kilometers, Jiuxiang Scenic Area consists of five major sections: Diehong (Laminated Rainbow) Bridge, Sanjiao (Three Feet) Cave, Shangda (Upper Big) Cave, Dasha (Huge Sand) Dam, and the Moon Lake.
 So far, only Diehong Bridge area has been developed and opened for visitors.

-Diehong Bridge scenic spot is located along Maitian (Wheatland) River Valley.
-It includes five major sites: the Green Shady Valley, the White Elephant Cave, the Goddess Cave, the Lying Dragon Cave and the Bat Cave.
+Diehong Bridge scenic spot is located along the Maitian (Wheatland) River Valley.
+It includes five major sites: the Green Shady Valley, the White Elephant Cave, the Goddess Cave, the Lying Dragon Cave, and the Bat Cave.

 The Green Shady Valley